-By the end of this workshop, participants will:
+By the end of this two half-day foundational webinar, participants will:

 - Update their assumptions and beliefs about clinical supervision with key ideas from the field of interpersonal neurobiology;

 - Understand the ways toxic stress and vicarious trauma, magnified during the long season of the pandemic, can block learning and professional growth;

 - Practice mindful strategies that reduce stress and vicarious trauma and facilitate learning and growth; and